 David B. Bush, Esq.

-Co-founder of the IHRF
+President& Co-founder of the IHRF

 David Bush is a senior attorney with the Hoban Law Group, where he represents farmers, processors, manufacturers, retailers and other professionals in industrial hemp and marijuana.
 His current practice focuses primarily on regulatory compliance, corporate formation and governance, contract preparation and review, and commercial litigation.

 David B. Bush earned his B.A. in economics at Colgate University and and an M.S. in agricultural economics at the University of Arizona, before earning his J.D. from the University of Wisconsin Law School.
 He practiced law in Wisconsin and Minnesota before moving to Colorado in 1997.
 David worked as a staff attorney at the office of the Colorado Attorney General and the Denver District Attorney.
 He practiced civil litigation with the firm of Markusson, Green & Jarvis.
 After hemp was legalized in Colorado, David established his own solo practice to offer legal services in hemp business law, regulatory compliance, commercial litigation and dispute resolution, before joining the Hoban Law Group in January 2017.

 Paul G. Isham

 With over 30 years of deep experience and success in Business and Supply Chain Operations, Leadership & Management, Start-up Incubation, Business Development, and Digital Solution Consulting, Mr. Isham exhibits a broad understanding of business objectives, client expectations, and service delivery goals.
 His ability to quickly translate these requirements into effective solutioning strategies ensures successful project results, customer benefits, and financial ROI.